simonmonk/puller/README.md

 + Feedback - of course
 + conversion of the design files to other formats for other software
 + creation of n-up duplications of the design for more efficient use of material.

+# Willing to cut and send?

+If so, please let me (Simon Monk) know and I'll add you to the list below.

+If you'd like one of these, please contact someone in the list below.

++ Simon Monk (srmonk@gmail.com), send to UK, one or two for free, bigger batches at cost.